langmead-lab/vargas/README.md

 ### Generating a buildfile

- A graph is built from a buildfile.
-A graph buildfile can be made using `vargas build`.
+ A Graph is built from a buildfile.
+A Graph buildfile can be made using `vargas build`.
   `-r` and `-v` specify the reference FASTA and VCF respectively.
 A region can be specified with `-R`.
-  The percentage of individuals to include in the graph is specified with `-s` and a comma separated list of values.
+  The percentage of individuals to include in the Graph is specified with `-s` and a comma separated list of values.
-  `-c` will generate complements of each graph.
+  `-c` will generate complements of each Graph.
    For example to generate a buildfile and its complement from `REF` and `VAR` from position `a` to position `b` with 50% of individuals:

  `vargas build -r REF.fa -v VAR.vcf -R a:b -s 50 -c > GRAPH.build`